 - Privet sector representatives of the PPP Task Force

-- Graduates of the National Leadership Programs (The National CEO Program, The National Leadership and Competitiveness Program and the forthcoming national programs)
+- Graduates of the National Programs (The National CEO Program, The National Leadership and Competitiveness Program and the forthcoming national programmes)

 - Select fellows to be chosen by the OBF Management Team for their ability to enhance the objectives the OBF.